sivahuang77/citrux-cli/docs/tools/web-fetch.md

 # Web fetch tool (`web_fetch`)

-This document describes the `web_fetch` tool for the Gemini CLI.
+This document describes the `web_fetch` tool for the Citrux CLI.

 ## Description